animatlabs/animatlabs.github.io/_drafts/2026-03-16-microsoft-extensions-ai.md

 ---
 title: "Microsoft.Extensions.AI: One Interface to Rule All LLMs"
 excerpt: >-
-  "Switch between OpenAI, Ollama, Azure, and Anthropic without changing a line of application code.
-Microsoft's unified AI abstraction is here."
+  Switch between OpenAI, Ollama, Azure, and Anthropic without changing a line of application code.
+Microsoft's unified AI abstraction is here.
 categories:
   - Technical
   - .NET